 Below are some of the Lending Tree reviews:

-Understand, to get the best Lending Tree rates you must have multiple banks and lenders compete and the loan officers know that you have multiple competitive rate options.
+Understand that to get the best Lending Tree rates, you must have multiple banks and lenders compete, and the loan officers know that you have multiple competitive rate options.

-By getting you on the telephone they can discuss your needs and also sweeten their offer.
-So the multiple lenders you deal with is a necessary evil to the end goal of incredible savings, which is the great advantage you’ll have with LendingTree.
+By getting you on the telephone, they can discuss your needs and also sweeten their offer.
+So the multiple lenders you deal with are a necessary evil to the end goal of incredible savings, which is the great advantage you’ll have with LendingTree.

-LendingTree Auto Loan BBB have been an accredited business for over 20 years, have an A+ rating, but they do have 231 complaints.
+LendingTree has been a BBB accredited business for over 20 years.
+They have an A+ rating, but they do have 255 complaints.

 Almost all of the LendingTree complaints revolve around the number of phone calls their customers get after filling out a loan application.

-The LendingTree BBB Reviews are mixed but generally point to a company that takes care of their customers.
+The LendingTree BBB reviews are mixed but generally point to a company that takes care of its customers.

-While there are a lot of complaints, Lending Tree BBB reviews are taken seriously and responded to by the company which is why they still have an A+ rating.
+While there are a lot of complaints, Lending Tree seems to take most of them seriously and responds to them, which is why they still have an A+ rating.

 Who Should Apply For Lending Tree Auto Loans?

-The best thing about Lending Tree Auto Loans are that they deal with multiple banks and lenders who are versatile in the type of people they can get approved for a loan.
+The best thing about Lending Tree auto loans is that they deal with multiple banks and lenders who are versatile in the type of people they can get approved for a loan.

 Below are some people who should feel free to apply:

-The worst thing about having a car repossessed is that it usually happens that the most inconvenient time.
+The worst thing about having a car repossessed is that it usually happens at the most inconvenient time.

-Someone with a bankruptcy is probably used to hearing the words “No” or “Declined.”
+Someone with bankruptcy is probably used to hearing the words “No” or “Declined.”